Cora Kirk

 Cora Kirk is a British stage and film actress.
 She starred in the film Your Christmas or Mine?
 (2022) and its sequel (2023).
+In 2026, she joined the cast of the BBC school drama series Waterloo Road as Leah Merchant.

 Early life

 From Moorside in Oldham, Greater Manchester, Kirk attended the Waterhead Academy in her home town.
 She attended the Oldham Theatre Workshop, before she trained at the Royal Central School of Speech and Drama in London.

 Career

-Stage

 In 2017, Kirk played Lucy in a Sally Cookson stage adaptation of The Lion, The Witch and the Wardrobe in Leeds.
 She worked with Cookson again in 2020 on her adaptation of A Monster Calls, cast as Lily for a UK tour.
 She also played Wendy in an adaptation of Peter Pan at the Regent's Park Open Air Theatre in London.
 She also appeared in Peter Pan when Sally Cookson took an adaptation to the National Theatre.

-In March 2023, she played Aalyah in Federico García Lorca’s The House of Bernarda Alba in Manchester.